Bruno Mars at Park MGM

-Bruno Mars at Park MGM is a concert residency by American singer-songwriter Bruno Mars.
-It is held at Dolby Live (previously Park Theater) at Park MGM in Las Vegas, Nevada, at the Theater at MGM National Harbor, in National Harbor, Maryland, at MGM Music Hall at Fenway, Boston, Massachusetts and once outside of the United States, in China at MGM Cotai in Cotai, Macau.
-For performances, Mars is accompanied by his band, the Hooligans, and the setlists feature songs from his albums Doo-Wops & Hooligans (2010), Unorthodox Jukebox (2012), and 24K Magic (2016), along with various covers.
+Bruno Mars at Park MGM was a concert residency by American singer-songwriter Bruno Mars.
+It was held at the Dolby Live (previously Park Theater) at Park MGM on the Las Vegas Strip in Paradise, Nevada, at the Theater at MGM National Harbor, in National Harbor, Maryland, at MGM Music Hall at Fenway, Boston, Massachusetts and once outside of the United States, in China at MGM Cotai in Cotai, Macau.
+For performances, Mars was accompanied by his band, the Hooligans, and the setlists feature songs from his albums Doo-Wops & Hooligans (2010), Unorthodox Jukebox (2012), and 24K Magic (2016), along with various covers.

-The show typically ends with Mars performing an encore of "Uptown Funk" (2014).
+The show typically ended with Mars performing an encore of "Uptown Funk" (2014).
 It received a positive reception from music critics, who praised the energy and the singer's showmanship.
 The concert residency was promoted by Live Nation and MGM Resorts, has lasted nine years, and grossed $124.5 million.
 The April 2020 shows were canceled due to the COVID-19 pandemic.
 At the 2022 Billboard Music Awards, the residency won Top R&B Tour.
+The concert residency grossed $197.2 million and sold 574,000 tickets.